If consumer goods were somehow free, the very notion of consumerism would be different.

 Let’s move on before we get too far down consumer advocate lane.
 It’s a good place to visit, but renegades don’t live there.

 Some consumer products have no significant ongoing costs.
 What’s paid for them at the time of purchase is all the buyer will ever have to pay for them, or nearly so.

 Many consumer products, however, will have ongoing costs.
 A good number will require electricity to function; if the demand is intermittent or a matter of only a few dozen watts, the cost can be dismissed as negligible.
 Items that draw 100 watts or more and will do so over extended times are another case; it would be useful to make at least a quick calculation to see if the cost of running such a device is in line with its usefulness or value.
 Which raises some associated points: how often is a product is used, for what duration, and over what effective lifespan?
-Knowing or making an educated guess at all three is essential for judging value of products that have ongoing costs.
+As we’ll see a little further on, knowing or making an educated guess at all three is essential for judging value of products that have ongoing costs.
 You should never buy a product without a good handle on the total cost over its lifespan, not just on its acquisition price.